Korea, Republic of

 Resident corporations are taxed on their worldwide income, including both domestic-source income and foreign-source income.
 A Korean company is taxed on its foreign-source income as earned at normal CIT rates.
 To avoid double taxation, taxes imposed by foreign governments on the foreign-source income recognised by a resident company are allowed as a credit against CIT or as deductible expenses in computing the taxable income.

 Generally, income of foreign subsidiaries incorporated outside Korea is not included in the taxable income of a resident company until the declaration of dividends from the foreign subsidiaries.
-Therefore, the Korean tax impact may be delayed through deferring the declaration of dividends unless the CFC rule under the Law for Coordination of International Tax Affairs (LCITA) is applied.
+Therefore, the Korean tax impact may be delayed through deferring the declaration of dividends unless the controlled foreign corporation (CFC) rule under the Law for Coordination of International Tax Affairs (LCITA) is applied.

-The CFC rule provides that the undistributed earnings of a resident company’s foreign subsidiary located in a low-tax jurisdiction (where the effective tax rate on the average of income before tax for the past three years is 16.8% or less [the level of 70% of the top marginal CIT rate of 24% at present from the tax year beginning on or after 1 January 2023]) are taxed as deemed dividends to the resident company that has direct and indirect interest of 10% or more in such subsidiary.
-The CFC rule does not apply in cases where a foreign subsidiary has fixed facilities (e.g. office, factory) in a low-tax jurisdiction for the conduct of business, it manages or controls the business by itself, and the business is mainly performed in the jurisdiction.
-Even in this case, however, where passive income (e.g. income from investment in securities or lending loans) is more than 50% of gross income, the CFC rule shall be applicable.
-Furthermore, in cases where the passive income is between 50% and 5% of the foreign subsidiary’s gross income, the CFC rule will apply in a limited manner (i.e. a CFC’s undistributed earnings will be included in taxable income of the CFC’s domestic related parties in proportion of such passive income to its gross income).
-However, dividends will be excluded in calculating the amount of passive income if they are derived from shares issued by the company that is 10% or more owned by a CFC.
+The CFC rule provides that the undistributed earnings of a resident company’s foreign subsidiary located in a low-tax jurisdiction (where the effective tax rate on the average of income before tax for the past three years is 16.8% or less [the level of 70% of the top marginal CIT rate of 24% at present from the tax year beginning on or after 1 January 2023]) are taxed as deemed dividends to the resident company that has a direct and indirect interest of 10% or more in such subsidiary.
+The CFC rule does not apply in cases where a foreign subsidiary has fixed facilities (e.g., office, factory) in a low-tax jurisdiction for the conduct of business, manages or controls the business by itself, and the business is mainly performed in the jurisdiction.
+Even in such cases, however, where the foreign subsidiary’s passive income (e.g. income from investment in securities or lending loans) accounts for more than 50% of its gross income, the CFC rule shall apply.
+Furthermore, in cases where the foreign subsidiary’s passive income exceeds 5% but does not exceed 50% of its gross income, the CFC rule will apply in a limited manner (i.e., a portion of the foreign subsidiary’s undistributed earnings will be included as deemed dividends in the taxable income of the resident company, based on the proportion of such passive income to its gross income).
+However, dividends will be excluded from calculation of passive income if they are derived from shares issued by a company in which the foreign subsidiary owns 10% or more.

-If dividends from a qualifying subsidiary are included in taxable income of a resident company, the foreign tax paid by a qualifying subsidiary on the subsidiary's taxable income is eligible for a foreign tax credit in the hands of the resident company regardless of whether there are tax treaties with the relevant foreign countries.
-For this purpose, a qualifying subsidiary refers to the company in which a resident corporation owns 10% or more of its shares for the period of six consecutive months or more prior to a dividend record date.
+If dividends from a qualifying subsidiary are included in the taxable income of a resident company, the foreign tax paid by the qualifying subsidiary on its taxable income is eligible for a foreign tax credit in the hands of the resident company, regardless of whether there are tax treaties with the relevant foreign countries.
+For this purpose, a qualifying subsidiary refers to a company in which a resident corporation owns 10% or more of the voting shares or interest for a period of six consecutive months or more prior to the dividend record date.
 Unused foreign tax credits can be carried forward for ten years.